darkpills/pycave/README.md

 ## Description

-This tool is inspired by [Cminer](https://github.com/EgeBalci/Cminer) and aims to find code caves in PE files.
+This tool is forked from [](https://github.com/axcheron/pycave) and inspired by [Cminer](https://github.com/EgeBalci/Cminer).
+It aims to find code caves in PE files.

 ## Requirements